-- By June 30, 2014 review current data on this student population and develop prototype reintegration plans to transition students to more integrated settings. - By June 30, 2015 implement reintegration plan protocol statewide. - By June 30, 2016 and annually thereafter, report on the number of students who are placed out of state or in juvenile corrections.
+- By June 30, 2014 review current data on this student population and develop prototype reintegration plans to transition students to more integrated settings.
+Establish measurable goals and timelines for actions to be taken to benefit students [ED 5A] - By June 30, 2015 implement reintegration plan protocol statewide.
+[ED 5B] - By June 30, 2016 and annually thereafter, report on the number of students who are placed out of state or in juvenile corrections.
+[ED 5C.1, 5C.2]